dantweb/vbwd-sdk/docs/architecture_core_view_component/README.md

 ## 1. Overview

-The **VBWD Core SDK** (`vbwd-core-sdk`) is a shared TypeScript module that provides common functionality for both the user-facing application and the admin application.
+The **VBWD Core View Compoentent** (`vbwd-component`) is a shared TypeScript module that provides common functionality for both the user-facing application and the admin application.
 This ensures consistency, reduces code duplication, and maintains a single source of truth for core features.

 ### Key Principle: DRY (Don't Repeat Yourself)

 Both apps share the same:
 - Plugin system architecture
-- API client and authentication
+- API client and authenticationf
 - Type definitions
 - Validation schemas
 - Event bus